10 Things You Need to Know For a Successful Day on the Trail With Your Dogs

 Winter 2018, an off-leash dog chased a moose in Kananaskis country, which put the moose under a lot of stress.

-In the winter, the moose in K-Country are notorious for licking the salt off of parked cars.
+In the winter, the moose in Kananaskis Country are notorious for licking the salt off of parked cars.
 Several years ago, we snowshoed the Sawmill Creek trail in Kananaskis.
-We had Dakota with us.
+We had our dog Dakota with us.
 As usual, he was on-leash, which was a good thing, as a moose was standing in the trees deciding which car she was going to “lick clean.”

 I have been fortunate to own dogs that want to share their puppy love with as many people as they can.
 Sadly, that love isn’t always reciprocated, and that is okay.
 As a dog owner, I am very respectful and understanding of that.

-My old dog, Dakota, joined us on many family hikes, he loved every one!
+My old dog, Dakota, joined us on many family hikes in the Rockies, and he loved every one!
 Most of the time the other hikers I met on the trail were okay with dogs, but there have been times when the other party has indicated that either their dog isn’t friendly, or that a member of their party isn’t comfortable around dogs.
 In those situations, I stepped to the side of the trail and kept Dakota close while the other party passed.

 Remember, your dog is wearing a fur coat!